How We Use Your Information

 Published Sep 2016

-This privacy statement only covers the NHS Hull CCG and does not cover any other organisations or organisations that can be linked to from this site.
+This privacy statement only covers the NHS Hull CCG as the data controller and does not cover any other organisations or organisations that can be linked to from this site.
 It is important you are aware when you are moving to the site of, or engaging in correspondence with another organisation that you read the privacy statement of that organisation.

 Who We Are and What We Do